bennidi/kermit/README.md

 # Usage

+To execute a Kermit setup simply do

+    $ node kermit.js --script=<relative-path-to-script>

+Run one of the examples in `

 For starters, here is an example of a simple setup that will download online content to local storage (you can scrape the offline content later).